Minecraft-Pathfinding/minecraft-pathfinding/README.md

 ## Why use this pathfinder?
 Already, its execution is better than both Baritone's and mineflayer-pathfinder's.
 It also follows an entirely different paradigm--each move's execution is split into individual parts, which combined with a modular movement provider/executor/optimizer system makes this pathfinder *extremely* customizable.
 So long as a single movement's execution handles all entry cases (which is possible), it can be immediately integrated into this bot.
 I will add examples later.

+## What is left to be done?
+**Many** things.
+- Proper breaking of blocks (cost + execution)
+- Parkour
+- Proper jump sprinting
+- offloading the world thread

 # API